WoodWing/csde-components-boilerplate/docs/CONVERSION_RULES.md

 ```

 ## `to-container` conversion
-This option can be used to turn automatically place a component into a container like component.
+This option can be used to automatically place a component into a container-like component.

 ```
     "image": {